NicOudart/PyBWE/docs/joss/paper.md

 * The improvement of the WISDOM (ExoMars, ESA) Ground Penetrating Radar soundings in preparation of the Rosalind Franklin rover mission [@Oudart:2021]

-* The improvement of the MARSIS (Mars Express, ESA) radar sounder resolution by a factor of 6 using both BWE and BWI between different frequency modes [@Gambacorta:2022]
+* The improvement of the MARSIS (Mars Express, ESA) radar sounder resolution by a factor of 6 using both BWE and BWI between different frequency band modes [@Gambacorta:2022]

 * The EMI removal by BWI helped the estimation of attenuations in the Martian subsurface with the RIMFAX (Mars 2020, NASA) Ground Penetrating Radar data [@Eide:2022]